jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies to a person liable to pay provisional tax using the standard method in relation to instalments of provisional tax payable in a transitional year under section RC 21.
 Instalment other than final instalment
-(2) For an instalment date other than the date of the final instalment, the person must pay an amount calculated using the formula— person's provisional tax × instalments payable − tax previously payable. total instalments
+(2) For an instalment date other than the date of the final instalment, the person must pay an amount calculated using the formula—person's provisional tax × instalments payable−tax previously payable.total instalments
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) person’s provisional tax is the person’s provisional tax liability under section RC 5(2) or (3):